 The above exchange rate is given for information because is variable.

-Visitors to Thailand are required to declare any prescription medication being brought into the country and prior authorization may be necessary in some cases.
+Visitors are required to declare any prescription medication being brought into the country and prior authorization may be necessary in some cases.
 If you need to take along prescription medications for your personal use, check with your nearest Thai embassy to make sure that your medications are allowed into Thailand.

 Obtaining a booster vaccination against diphtheria, tetanus, pertussis and polio is recommended.